nimbella/nimbella-cli/commandAuthoringGuide.md

 The Nimbella CLI includes the [plugins plugin](https://github.com/oclif/plugin-plugins).
 So, you have a choice.
 You can package additional subcommands in a plugin, or you can submit a PR to modify `nim` itself.
 The choice should depend on the general applicability of the subcommand.
 If the potential usage community for your new command is narrow, consider using a plugin.

+Regardless of which you choose, we expect all contributions to conform to our [code of conduct](CODE_OF_CONDUCT.md).

 If you do use a plugin,

 - you will need to publish it to an `npm` repository or disseminate github coordinates